UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

 Here :code:`"C"` stands for the Clenshar Curtis rule, which can be made nested by turning on the :code:`growth` flag.
 You can also select other quadrature rules, e.g. the standard Gaussian option (:code:`"G"`).
 Not all rules can be made nested though, see the Chaospy documentation for more information.

+The rest of the Campaign proceed exactly as it would in the non-sparse case.
+The only exception is in the case of a nested rule, in which case the sampling plan can be isotropically refined.